badsami/badsami/README.md

 I'm a low-level game developer committed to fast, clear and reliable code that lasts with great attention to detail.
 I aim to enable boundless creativity with tailored and easy-to-use systems and tools that don't get in the way.

-### Topics I find fascinating or want to get into
+### Topics I am interested in and/or thrive to get familiar with
-C & C++, game engines, optimisation and performance, x86/ARM/PowerPC SIMD intrinsics and assembly, CPU dispatching, CPU inner workings, cross-platform code, Windows and Linux APIs, rendering, profiling, efficient memory management, multithreading, audio programming, network/socket programming, data compression, algorithmics, mathematics, graph theory, physics, energy-efficient development practices/code/hardware, hardware repair and diagnostic software
+C & C++, game engines, data-oriented, optimisation, x86/ARM/PowerPC SIMD intrinsics and assembly, CPU dispatching, CPU inner workings, cross-platform code, Windows and Linux APIs, rendering, profiling, efficient memory management, multithreading, audio programming, network/socket programming, data compression, algorithmics, mathematics, graph theory, physics, energy-efficient development practices/code/hardware, hardware repair and diagnostic software

 ### People I look up to for their work and programming philosophy
 - The [Handmade Network](https://handmade.network/) and [Handmade Conferences](https://handmadecities.com/)